 This study applies the method to estimate the level of natural (equilibrium) unemployment proposed by the Centre for Economic Policy Research (1995)2.
 The analysis was based on individual, unweighted, quarterly raw data provided by the Polish LFS (BAEL) from the years 2002-2009 and 20163.
-Changes in the economic activity of individuals were observed in panels - pairs of quarters, in which among the entire LFS sample only those individuals were considered, who were surveyed in both quarters of a given pair (e.g. the 1st and the 2nd quarters of 2002, next the 2nd and the 3rd quarters of 2002, the 3rd and the 4th quarters of 2002, the 4th quarter of 2002 and the 1st quarter of 2003, etc.).
+Changes in the economic activity of individuals were observed in panels - pairs of quarters, in which among the entire LFS sample only those individuals were considered, who were surveyed in both quarters of a given pair (e.g. the 1st and the 2nd quarters of 2002, the 3rd and the 4th quarters of 2002, the 1st quarter of 2003, etc.).